mishahublog/BioArgo/README.md

 ## Future scope of _ponman_

 The same way __ponman__ can add SST and PAR data from Aqua MODIS.
 Currently the datasets are need to be download seperately for overlay analysis.
 In near future, the data aquisition will also be add.We promised to add more features with more efficient object oriented programing(OOP).
 By the way,we are looking forward more suggestions from user base.
-Also we suggest to all users those who pursuing publications are requested to cite _ponman_, gst access the format as follows.
+Also we suggest to all users those who pursuing publications are requested to cite _ponman_, get access the format as follows.

 ```
 citation(ponman)